 Spanish grammar is a serious hurdle for many learners.
 Often, we learn the theories and rules governing the various structures but we don’t get enough practice to truly master them.
 We might be able to give an explanation of when to use preterite tense vs. imperfect tense but then have no idea which one to use when speaking the language.

-SpanishDict.com has by far the most comprehensive Spanish grammar lessons we’ve ever seen on any app, for any language.
+SpanishDict.com (our review here) has by far the most comprehensive Spanish grammar lessons we’ve ever seen on any app, for any language.
 You’ll find more than 75 different grammar topics on SpanishDict, including some of the more difficult ones such as, “por vs. para,” and “ser vs. estar.”

 SpanishDict’s grammar lessons feature both interactive modules as well as in-depth written explanations.
 In addition to teaching you the rules of each topic, SpanishDict also offers you a multitude of opportunities to practice.
 The modules blend video lessons with practice questions that provide immediate feedback so you can check to make sure you understand.

 If you get a question wrong, SpanishDict will give you a detailed explanation to help you understand your error.
 It’ll also show you the question again later in the module so you can try again.